 From dodging collisions to deciding how much effort to expend on offspring, behaviour provides a means for animals to respond to diverse challenges in nature.
-The goal of my research is to understand the mechanisms that have evolved to solve sensory, motor, and decision-making problems.
-I use high-throughput behavioural assays that can be linked to physiology through experimental manipulations at the biomechanical, neurological, endocrine, and molecular levels.
-I also draw on comparative and evolutionary approaches to ask how and why the mechanistic underpinnings of behaviour evolve.
+The goal of our research is to understand the mechanisms that have evolved to solve sensory, motor, and decision-making problems.
+Some of our recent interests:

 > How animals use multiple cues to guide movement and decision-making